- Daesan Literary Awards

 Daesan Literary Awards

-Works published between April 2006 and August 2007 were eligible for this year's awards, and award-winning works were selected in each of the five categories after an initial and final screening, which lasted five months from June until October.
-Works in each category were evaluated and the winning works were A Lion in 3:00 AM by Nam Jin Woo (poetry), Namhansanseong by Kim Hoon (fiction), A Record of Yeolha by Bae Sam-sik (drama), Ghosts in the Theatre of Criticism by Kim Yeong-chan (criticism), Die Geschichte des Herrn Han by Hwang Seok-yeong, translated by Kang Seung-hee, Oh Dong-sik, and Torsten Zaiak (translation).
 The winners in each category received a plaque, and the fiction prize winner was awarded 50 million won.
 The winners in the other categories were awarded 30 million won.
-The total prize money totaled 170 million won; in addition, the award-winning works in poetry, fiction and drama will be included among the works to receive translation support in 2008.
+The prize money totaled 140 million won; in addition, the award-winning works in poetry, fiction and drama will be included among other works that will receive translation support in 2009.
 They will be published by major foreign publishing companies in a wide variety of languages, increasing the exposure of Korean literature abroad.
-The awards ceremony was held at 6 pm on Thursday November 29 in the main hall of the Sejong Hall, in the Sejong Cultural Center.
+The awards ceremony was held at 6 p.m. on Friday, November 28 in the main hall of the Sejong Hall, in the Sejong Cultural Center.